2026-27 Course Catalog

 Hallmark Women’s History

-This year-long Hallmark course will focus on the history of women in the United States.
-Essential questions include: What is “women's history?”
+This yearlong course will focus on the history of women in the United States.
+Essential questions include: What is “women’s history?”
 How have women’s ideas, experiences, and actions shaped the historical record?
 In what ways has the field of history been challenged and changed by demands to include the histories of women?
-How have other aspects of identity, such as race, ethnicity, sexuality, and socioeconomic class, influenced the varying experiences of those who identify as female?
-To consider these questions, we will use many types of sources, including a survey textbook, primary documents, memoirs, film, and digital archives.
+How have other aspects of identity, such as race, ethnicity, sexuality, and socioeconomic class, influenced the experiences of those who identify as female?
+To consider these questions, we use many sources, including a survey textbook, primary documents, memoirs, film, and digital archives.
 Students will have opportunities to engage in independently driven research as well as possible projects for public presentation.

-Prerequisites: World History and U.S. History; Hallmark application and department approval
+Prerequisites: World History and U.S. History; Requires Hallmark application and department approval

 Grade level: 11-12